 Can you tell me more about the stories behind your tattoos?

-Oh, thank you!
-When I was in DC I always wore a head wrap and bamboo earrings.
+When I was in DC, I always wore a head wrap and bamboo earrings.
 My art is really abstract.
-So the giraffe, I always got made fun of for having a long neck.
-But as I got older I’m a queen, a queen of who I am.
+So the giraffe tattoo - I always got made fun of for having a long neck.
+As I got older, I recognized I am queen.
 I used to have really long nails with different designs on each one.
 That was my style.
 I could have that alternative fashion look but I would wear head wraps and still be that queen.
 I’m Nefertiti.
-She was an alpha female, she demanded respect.
+She was an alpha female and demanded respect.
 I’m that, but the street Nefertiti.
 They show me respect in the streets, in the community.
 Everything pretty much relates to heritage.
 I got a giraffe, that’s my favorite animal.
 Its long lashes are on fleek.
 Their necks are so beautiful.
 You don’t ever see an ugly giraffe.
 The way they walk is so graceful.
 Except when they fight, that’s ugly.
 I have a dreamcatcher tattoo.
 I have symbolic pieces of my family.
-I got “I love you;” my little brother wrote that on me when he was 13.
-My dad and I have that matching in his handwriting.
+I got “I love you”; my little brother wrote that on me when he was 13.
 I got my older brother’s signature, my dad’s birthday, a lily, Lady of Guadalupe; who I pray to, a peacock feather because that’s my favorite bird.
-I have cheetah print for my alter ego, her name’s Cat.
+I have cheetah print for my alter ego; her name’s Cat.
 I have a feather on the side of my neck, just because I have my own individual freedom.
 Then I have little small tattoos of my favorite artists, my favorite poet…Brooklyn and California are on the back of my thigh…Long story, but I started off in California and came here, ended up in Brooklyn.
 What a coincidence, I didn’t plan that.
 They all relate to my name, my family, and who I am.
 All of my tattoos are original.
 There are some that were just because I was young when I got them.

 Can you tell me a little bit about your cultural background?